sophie-kuehn/diagram-generator/README.md

 ## SDG - Sophie's Structure Diagram Generator

-This is a command line application/script, that generates a structural diagram as SVG from configuration like XML.
+A command line application/script, that generates a structural diagram as SVG from configuration like XML.
 An LOD argument can be used to get a simplified version of the diagram.

 ```diff